twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ---
 layout: docs
 title: Modal
-description: Use Bootstrap's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
+description: Use Bootstrap's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or custom content.
 group: components
 toc: true
 ---

 ## How it works

-Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.
+Before starting Bootstrap's modal component, please read the following as our menu options have recently changed.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.
 - Bootstrap only supports one modal window at a time.
-Nested modals aren't supported as we believe them to be poor user experiences.
+Nested modals aren't supported as we believe they are poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
 - Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
 [See our browser support docs]({{< docsref "/getting-started/browsers-devices#modals-and-dropdowns-on-mobile" >}}) for details.
 - Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.
 To achieve the same effect, use some custom JavaScript: